-In the aftermath of Tesla’s earthshaking announcement, AGL timidly announce their own home battery.
+In the aftermath of Tesla’s earthshaking announcement, AGL timidly announce its own home battery.

 Last week we reported on Tesla Energy’s revolutionary Powerwall announcement.
 The clean-energy giant plans to tackle carbon emissions head-on with an affordable, lithium-ion battery known as the Powerwall.
 The Powerwall will store energy generated by solar panels for load shifting and for use during a blackout.
 However, before we even had the chance to take a breath and soak it all in, AGL, one of Australia’s ‘greener’ energy providers, has announced their very own range of energy storage devices, tentatively named the Power Advantage.

 Tesla’s Powerwall is a rechargeable lithium-ion battery for storing energy at home.
 In their mission to wean the world off fossil fuels and achieve zero emission power generation, Tesla are teaming up with utilities and renewable energy partners around the world to improve ‘resiliency and cleanliness’ by lightening the load on the grid with energy storage options.

 So, what benefits does a home battery offer?